 The City is committed to ensuring its systems operate at the highest level, and the new plant uses Membrane Batch Reactor (MBR) technology with an ultraviolet (UV) disinfection process rather than chlorination.
 MBR is the leading industry practice for municipal and industrial wastewater treatment.

 Wastewater enters the influent collection structure and is then sent through the MBR headworks and treatment train of the plant.
-The headworks consists of an automatic rotary bar screen and degritter, an aerobic sludge basin and a sludge belt press to remove wastes.
-Wastewater then passes into a basin where it receives an initial UV disinfection treatment and then is filtered before being released to an effluent outfall.
+The headworks consist of an automatic rotary bar screen and degritter, an aerobic sludge basin and a sludge belt press to remove wastes.
+The wastewater then passes into a basin where it receives an initial UV disinfection treatment and then is filtered before being released to an effluent outfall.
 The treated and disinfected water is then discharged into the San Gabriel River.